-The Hobbit movie box office: $200m domestic cume
+The Hobbit movie box office: $200 million domestic cume

 Fantasy, violence, or music?
 On Christmas Day, music (Les Misérables) won.
-Yesterday, fantasy (The Hobbit: An Unexpected Journey) and violence (Django Unchained) were — slightly — ahead.
-According to studio estimates found at Box Office Mojo, The Hobbit: An Unexpected Journey led the pack with $10.72 million, followed by Quentin Tarantino’s Django Unchained with $9.67 million and Tom Hooper’s Les Misérables with $9.4m.
-(Photo: Ian McKellen The Hobbit movie.)
+Yesterday, fantasy (The Hobbit: An Unexpected Journey) and violence (Django Unchained) were – slightly – ahead.
+According to studio estimates found at Box Office Mojo, The Hobbit: An Unexpected Journey led the pack with $10.72 million, followed by Quentin Tarantino's Django Unchained with $9.67 million and Tom Hooper's Les Misérables with $9.4 million.
+(Image: Ian McKellen The Hobbit movie.)

-Of note: the (est.) $150m-budgeted The Hobbit has (finally) passed the $200m milestone at the North American box office; if studio estimates are on target, its cume stands at $200.5 million on Day 15.
-On a more modest note, but also worth noting, both Les Misérables and Django Unchained will inevitably be passing the $50m mark some time today.
+Of note: the (est.) $150m-budgeted The Hobbit has (finally) passed the $200 million milestone at the North American box office; if studio estimates are on target, its cume stands at $200.5 million on Day 15.
+On a more modest note, but also worth noting, both Les Misérables and Django Unchained will inevitably be passing the $50 million mark some time today.

 The Hobbit: An Unexpected Journey features Martin Freeman, Ian McKellen, Cate Blanchett, Orlando Bloom, Ian Holm, Elijah Wood, Richard Armitage, and countless others.
 Django Unchained features Leonardo DiCaprio, Christoph Waltz, Jamie Foxx, Kerry Washington, and countless others.
 Les Misérables features Hugh Jackman, Anne Hathaway, Amanda Seyfried, Russell Crowe, Helena Bonham Carter, Eddie Redmayne, Sacha Baron Cohen, and countless others.

 Parental Guidance ahead of Jack Reacher, but Tom Cruise movie sturdy